-A bullwhip can be used to pick an up off the ground if you're floating or riding an animal, to fish on item out of a pool of water, or can wrap around a large object and be used to pull you out of a pit.
+A bullwhip can be used to pick an object up off the ground if you're floating or riding an animal, to fish an item out of a pool of water, or can wrap around a large object and be used to pull you out of a pit.

 All of Silent Hill: Homecoming's melee weapons.
 The knife can tear through layers of cloth/tissue, the pipe can force locks open, the axe can cut down planks boarding doors shut, etc.

 In Destroy All Humans!, the Anal Probe can (if used on a human when fully charged) cause the target's brain to pop out, allowing you to extract the DNA and use it to buy upgrades.

 In the Rune Factory series, you can use swords in place of your sickle and your war hammers in place of your normal hammer (though not nearly as efficiently as the normal tools).
 This comes in handy in RF3, where using battle hammers during mining can yield metal ores like iron and copper more often than your leveled-up tool hammer (which tends to cough up jewels and crystals).

 While Real Life tends to be devoid of (deliberately designed) puzzles like the ones you'd find in games, certain objects which might be used as weapons (knives, small axes, entrenching tools) tend to be useful for more peaceful purposes.

 World War Z gives us the Lobotomizer, an axe that's also a shovel.
 So you can fortify your position and then kill the shit out of zombies.
 And then give them a proper burial because you're classy like that.